Reduction of Joule Losses in Memristive Switching Using Optimal Control: Introduction

 In this paper, we apply the calculus of variations and optimal control theory to the problem of memristive switching.
 We have derived the optimal driving protocols for the following optimization problems: \begin{itemize} \item unconstrained switching of ideal memristors within a fixed interval of time (Subsec.~\ref{sec:2A1}); \item unconstrained switching of ideal memristors within a variable interval of time (Subsec.~\ref{sec:2A3}); \item unconstrained switching of memristive systems within a fixed interval of time (Subsec.~\ref{sec:2B1}); \item switching of ideal memristors within a fixed interval of time in the presence of a constraint (Subsec.~\ref{sec:3A}). \end{itemize} An interesting finding is that, in unconstrained ideal memristor problems, the optimal trajectory corresponds to Joule losses occurring at a consistent rate (see Theorems 1 and 2 below).
 We compare our derived switching protocols to the cases of constant voltage or current.
 Our results show that the voltage or current control can be used to reduce Joule losses in emerging ReRAM circuits and systems.

+The numerical simulations reported in this work were performed using Mathematica ver.
+14.0.0.0.
+The comparison of optimal switching protocols is made with switching by constant voltage and current, which are included solely for comparative purposes.

 This paper is structured as follows.
 Sec.~\ref{sec:2} is devoted to unconstrained optimization problems.
 Within Sec.~\ref{sec:2}, Subsec.~\ref{sec:2A} focuses on ideal memristors, while Subsec.~\ref{sec:2B} is dedicated to memristive systems.
 Constrained switching is discussed in Sec.~\ref{sec:3}.
 Examples of optimal switching are given in Subsec.~\ref{sec:2A2}, Subsec.~\ref{sec:2A3}, Subsec.~\ref{sec:2B2}, and Sec.~\ref{sec:3A2} where the calculus of variations and optimal control theory are applied to linear ideal memristors and memristive systems with a threshold.
-The paper concludes with a summary.
+The paper concludes with a discussion of our results and future work.